pgsql-io/benchmarksql/README.md

 Its architecture allows BenchmarkSQL to drive TPC-C configurations up to many thousands of warehouses (known as the scaling factor) without overwhelming the job scheduler of the test driver itself.
-Yet it is capable of doing so without sacrificing the most important measurement in a TPC-C: the end-user experienced response time at the terminal.
+Yet it is capable of doing so without sacrificing one of the most important measurements in a TPC-C, the end-user experienced response time at the terminal.

 <img src="./doc/TimedDriver-1.svg" width="100%"/>